romrom83/MLCE-texture-pack-builder/README.md

 thanks so much to ContinuedOak for providing this pack!

 What's left to do:

-- Languages.loc
+Languages.loc
-- Colours.col
+Colours.col
+Media.arc

-Those files are used to override any text and color in the game, that's also why I call those ressource packs and not texture packs!
+Those files are used to override any text color and UI in the game, that's also why I'd be more inclined to call them ressource packs and not texture packs!